lknknm/REZ-menu-app/README.md

 - To see how to build the project, please take a look at the developer documentation and follow the [Build Manual](./doc/dev/BUILD.md).
 - To see how we style our code, please refer to the [Code Style Guide](./doc/dev/styleguide.md)
 - To follow the criteria and ideation development process, please check [Criteria Document](./doc/dev/CRITERIA_pt.md) and [UX_Criteria Document](./doc/dev/UX_CRITERIA_pt.md) in the [developer documentation](./doc/dev/) (Portuguese).
+- Since this is a project developed during the State University of Campinas (UNICAMP) - Microsoft Technologies training course, we wrote a development report regarding the development process.
+You can see it [here](./doc/dev/DevelopmentReport.md).

 # License

 REZ - Easy Restaurant App is licensed and distributed under the 3-Clause BSD License.
 See [License](./LICENSE.md).
 Keep in mind this is a non-profit, student project.
+Images are used under the Pexels License.